vapidgnu/bash-bin/README.md

 * toolings for AwesomeWM, gentoo and perhaps others.
 * If you want to deploy any of this code, good luck.

+# three scripts to install gentoo!
+## ./setup-gentoo-drive.sh
+* run first!
+* best ran from the gentoo minimal install image because
+* doesn't test if /dev/shm is a symlink,
+* if installing from ubuntu `test -s /dev/shm` && echo yes will tell you
+## ./set-post-chroot
+* run once inside the chroot
+* needs work, and a way to drop in your own /etc/profile confiuration easyly
+* how it fetches and decompress from github is gross as fuck. sorry.
+## ./simple_genkern_update.sh
+* needs further testing

 ### setup-gentoo-drive.sh
 * Pretty broken but works if all things are lined up
 * will complain